xueyangp/devops-assignment/README.md

 # DevOps Assignment - April 2021

 This is a respository for DevOps Build, Deploy and Monitor - Assignment.
+All updates and changes are sent to a [Discord channel](https://discord.gg/YQkeJAQS7U)

 ## About
 Contained in this repository are the files required to run a application component for Group 6's NUS Money Project.